EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ### EDHOC PSK Chaining

 An application using EDHOC may want to derive new PSKs to use for authentication in future EDHOC exchanges.
-In this case, the new PSK and KID SHOULD be derived as follows where length is the key length (in bytes) of the AEAD Algorithm.
+In this case, the new PSK and the ID_PSK 'kid' parameter SHOULD be derived as follows where length is the key length (in bytes) of the AEAD Algorithm.

 ~~~~~~~~~~~~~~~~~~~~~~~
 PSK    = EDHOC-Exporter("EDHOC Chaining PSK", length)
-KID = EDHOC-Exporter("EDHOC Chaining KID", 4)
+ID_PSK = EDHOC-Exporter("EDHOC Chaining ID_PSK", 4)
 ~~~~~~~~~~~~~~~~~~~~~~~

 # EDHOC Authenticated with Asymmetric Keys {#asym}